 Loss of workplace connection

 Last but not least, we often talk about the importance of workplace connection.
 Feeling connected to the workplace means building a strong bond with your job, the company, and your colleagues.
-But employees lose this feeling when frustrated about the organizational structure and processes, and disappointed in supervisors.
+But employees lose this feeling when frustrated about the organizational structure and processes, or are disappointed in leaders.
 This is especially true if they begin to lose confidence in themselves and feel stuck in their careers without the opportunity to develop their skills.
 As we are about to see, this negatively affects the workforce and the business as a whole.

 👉 How do you manage your workspace with a flexible workforce?
 Check out our hybrid office calculator to discover how you can optimize the space and save costs!